MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/intro.rst

 	Quit: 3                -- Signal 3 caught, application stopped

 In interactive mode, each line input is run in its own *chunk* [#f3]_, which also rules variables scopes.
-Hence ``local``, variables are not visible between chunks, i.e. input lines.
-The simple solutions are either to use global variables or to enclose local statements into the same chunk delimited by the ``do ... end`` keywords:
+Hence :literal:`local`, variables are not visible between chunks, i.e. input lines.
+The simple solutions are either to use global variables or to enclose local statements into the same chunk delimited by the :literal:`do ... end` keywords:

 .. code-block::